 MANDALAY (640 kilometers miles north of Yangon) is the cultural capital of Myanmar, its second largest city and home of its last kings.
 Founded in 1857 by King Mindon, one of Myanmar's greatest rulers, it is considered the spiritual center of Myanmar, and has so many religious shrines it has been described as a "forest of temples" (only Pagan has more).
 For more than two centuries, until World War II, when city was devastated by Allied bombing, Mandalay and the area around it were the home of Myanmar's kings.

 Mandalay lies on flat, dusty and treeless plain on the east side of the Irrawaddy River in an area dotted with other old Burmese capitals.
-Home to 1.1 million people, it has its share of busy spots, with streets choked with cars, bicycles, scooters and trishaws.
+Home to 1.2 million people, it has its share of busy spots, with streets choked with cars, bicycles, scooters and trishaws.
 Mandalay lies on the Irrawaddy River near the geographic center of Myanmar, and not far from China, giving it a pivotal position in terms of commerce and administration.
 It is hotter and drier than Yangon.
 Over the past two decades it has experienced a modest amount of construction fueled by trade with China and government efforts to attract tourists, many of whom arrive in Mandalay bound for somewhere else and don’t spend more than a day looking around.

 Steven Martin wrote in Time magazine, “Despite its Kipling-haunted name, Mandalay is no dusty bell jar of British colonial memory.
 If anything, the bustling town evokes New China, Burma's most enthusiastic trading partner, whose border is barely 320 kilometers away.
 If New York is the city that never sleeps, Mandalay is a town that can sleep through anything.
 The sound of unmuffled engines hurls past with roaring Doppler effects, and motorbikes tear through the town like chainsaws run amuck.
 To amplify matters, the Burmese drive by the horn, and the sound of their honking — more a stutter of warning than a bellow of outrage — fills the air.
 At busy intersections, a screeching whistle accompanies the Hitleresque waves and salutes of white-jacketed traffic cops.
 [Source: Steven Martin, Time magazine, 2002]